singerla/pptx-automizer/README.md

 # pptx-automizer
 This is a pptx generator for Node.js based on templates.
-It can read pptx files and merge them into another presentation.
-Compared to other pptx libraries (such as [PptxGenJS](https://github.com/gitbrent/PptxGenJS), [officegen](https://github.com/Ziv-Barber/officegen) or [node-pptx](https://github.com/heavysixer/node-pptx)), <code>pptx-automizer</code> will not write files from scratch, but edit and merge existing pptx files.
+It can read pptx files and insert selected slides into another presentation.
+Compared to other pptx libraries (such as [PptxGenJS](https://github.com/gitbrent/PptxGenJS), [officegen](https://github.com/Ziv-Barber/officegen) or [node-pptx](https://github.com/heavysixer/node-pptx)), *pptx-automizer* will not write files from scratch, but edit and merge existing pptx files.
 Any type of shape can be styled within PowerPoint itself and will be copied 1:1 into the output presentation.

 ## Requirements
-Currently, this generator requires a [Node.js server](https://nodejs.org/en/download/package-manager/) environment.
+This generator can only be used on the server-side and requires a [Node.js](https://nodejs.org/en/download/package-manager/) environment.

 ## Limitations
 Please note that this project is *work in progress*.
 At the moment, it is *not* possible to handle slides containing: